 At Grove City College, faith and freedom go together like crimson and white, pancakes and finals week, rings and spring—you name it.
 They’re integral to our mission, firmly rooted in the pursuit of objective truth.
 Though we tend to take for granted this fundamental combination, a good glance beyond the Grove will reveal that persecution is real and rampant.

 According to Open Doors USA, an average of 322 Christians are murdered every month—just some of the 100 million worldwide currently suffering for their faith.
 Not only does persecution harm Christians—it also suppresses the truth and keeps it from reaching the lost.
 Yet what can be done?
 Perhaps statistics like these don’t mean much for college students caught up in the craziness of figuring out their futures.
 And even if their hearts do ache, what sort of impact can they make from 7,000 miles away?
 Perhaps none.
-But Amy Rumbaugh (’16) and Zachary Pitcher (’17) would beg to differ.
+But Amy R. (’16) and Zachary P. (’17) would beg to differ.

-As missionary kids who have come to recognize the importance of cross-cultural ministry and the power of prayer, Rumbaugh and Pitcher set out to establish a place of fellowship for missionally minded students on campus, founding the Student Missionary Fellowship earlier this fall.
+As missionary kids who have come to recognize the importance of cross-cultural ministry and the power of prayer, Amy and Zachary set out to establish a place of fellowship for missionally minded students on campus, founding the Student Missionary Fellowship earlier this fall.
 As an organization that’s dedicated to providing opportunities for students to gather together, network with missionaries, and strategically pray for the nations, SMF certainly contributes to the college’s mission to “produce young leaders capable of pushing civilization forward on every frontier.”

 Every Sunday night SMF members get together to discuss and pray over current world issues like the Syrian refugee crisis, ISIS, Boko Haram, the Oregon shooting, and other precarious situations that pose major threats to the church, and humanity as a whole.
 The group also brings in speakers to share their insight, such as recent guest Suzanne Rumbaugh—Northeast Director of Mobilization for Frontiers Missions.
 With first-hand experience on the mission field and a heart for sharing the gospel, Mrs. Rumbaugh shed some light on what’s going on in the Muslim world, which comprises 80% of today’s unreached population.
 After showing videos depicting Saudi Arabia as dangerous yet fertile ground for seeds of truth to be planted, she invited students to gather around a world map to pray over the Middle East and other regions in crisis.